 Probably every lover of books or films, especially detective novels, has come across the term will.
 In fact, the content of a will can often be a clue to who the murderer is.
 But the reality of law or notary offices is much more prosaic.
 In legal terms, it is actually a unilateral “will”, i.e. an instruction as to how the estate is to be disposed of.

 A will does not necessarily have to be drawn up with a lawyer.
 You can write it in the warmth of your home and the comfort of your bed.
-However, you must comply with the legal requirements, as making mistakes when making a will can lead to it being invalid.
+However, you must comply with the legal requirements, as making mistakes when making a will can lead to its invalidity and problems when dealing with the estate.
 A will can either be written in your own hand or it can be typed on a computer and printed out.
-In the latter case, however, this should be done in the presence of at least two witnesses who will not become heirs or have family ties with the future heirs.
+In the latter case, however, this should be done in the presence of at least two witnesses who will not become heirs or have family ties to the future heirs.
 The testator should never forget the date and signature so that there is no doubt about the validity of the will.
 If the will is made in the presence of witnesses, their signature is also necessary.
 The biggest pitfall of a will written at home is that it may not even be known about and is either thrown away or shredded in the liquidation of the estate or, at best, it may be found retrospectively, but this may happen when the estate has long since been settled by a notary, which causes considerable complications and legal hassles.

-For this reason too, it can only be recommended that the services of a notary or a lawyer be used when drawing up the deed.
-It also eliminates the mistakes that sometimes happen when making wills – such as missing signatures or omissions of non-minor heirs.
+Also for this reason, it can only be recommended to use the services of a notary or a lawyer when drawing up the document.
+It also eliminates mistakes that sometimes occur when making wills – such as missing signatures or omissions of non-nominal heirs.
 The will also cannot be lost, as the notary keeps it in a special register.

 The will can be unilaterally changed or revoked, or a new will can be made.
 The original will is no longer valid.
 However, even a will does not allow us to circumvent the law by completely excluding non-nominative heirs, i.e. our own children (only disinheritance is an exception).